04ajoshi/ajoshi04.github.io/README.md

 conn.close()
 ```
-Here we connect to the database and list the tables out.
+Then we loop through the tables and lists them out.
 Each table is saved as a seperate csv.
 Now lets clean the data!
 Specifically, we narrow down on two tables: Player.csv and Player_Attributes.csv.